Kabale town

 Community walks

+A tour in Kabale Town is also interesting if you meet and interact with the local people.
 Visitors to Kabale town can explore the town while on community walks.
 The tourists can meet several people from different Indigenous settings and thus learn a thing or two about their tribes and cultures.
 Visitors during these walks also visit the local markets and buy some souvenirs thus supporting the household incomes of the locals.

 Gorilla habituation

-How to get to Kabale town?
+How to travel for a tour in Kabale town?

 Kabale town is located over 412 kilometers from the capital city Kampala.
 The cheapest means to access Kabale is by road transport through the Masaka-Mbarara highway then Mbarara-Kabale highway via Ntungamo district.
 However, Kabale town can also be accessed by air with a charted domestic flight from Entebbe International Airport or Kajjansi Airfield to Kabale Airport.
 This airport is located 5 kilometers from the Kabale-Kisoro highway and is the main airport in Kabale.